Rishi Sunak: As the sovereign government we had duty to protect the economic rights of NI under the Act of Union

-Rishi Sunak: As the sovereign government we had a duty to protect the economic rights of the people of Northern Ireland guaranteed in the Act of Union and the 1998 Belfast Agreement
+Rishi Sunak exclusive: As the sovereign government we had a duty to protect the economic rights of the people of Northern Ireland guaranteed in the Act of Union and the 1998 Belfast Agreement

 Writing exclusively for the News Letter, the prime minister explains his new deal with the EU over Northern Ireland: